-Human beings are designed for regular physical activity – in other words, we’re designed to move.
+Humans are designed for regular physical activity – in other words; we’re designed to move.
 Thankfully, we have many of our ancestors to thank for this virtue.
 After discovering some 13,000-year-old skeletons in Europe, researchers concluded that these people were “nimble and strong with well-developed muscles.”
-As you may know, today, most humans live a sedentary lifestyle, which means we’re spending more time sitting at a desk or on the couch than exercising.
+As you may know, today, most humans live a sedentary lifestyle, meaning we spend more time sitting at a desk or on the couch than exercising.

 Nature doesn’t promote laziness; we are doing it wrong

 Nature has been studied, marveled at, and discussed for centuries.
 Unfortunately, society in recent years has failed to keep up with nature’s cues and has instead adopted a more sedentary lifestyle.
 This can lead to physical health problems such as obesity and other related illnesses that have taken the world by storm in modern times; worse still, it could be argued that our activities promote laziness on a global scale!